fetchrobotics/fetch-eslint-configuration/README.md

 Run `npm link` in this package directory then run `npm link eslint-config-fetch` in the root directory of the app which should use this config.

-To unlink module from local repository run `npm unlink eslint-config-fetch` in the app directory.
+To unlink module from local repository run `npm install` in the app directory.